hashicorp/vagrant-installers/README.md

 item which will install Ruby, RubyGems, Vagrant, etc. in an isolated environment already ready to run.

-**Current status:** Highly experimental.
-This doesn't yet generate stable installers.
-Use at your own risk.
-This will create stable installers very soon. n
+**Current status:** Production quality.
+This project has generated the installers and packages in use by Vagrant on Linux, Windows, and Mac OS X since March, 2012.

 ## How it Works (Technically)

 The general steps are given below.
 Note that for specific platforms,